Slow cooked beef brisket smothered in a rich smokey sauce and wrapped up in a burrito with rice and white cabbage slaw

 Prepare the spice rub for the brisket

-- In a small bowl mix together the smoked paprika, paprika, ground cumin, mustard powder, ground coriander, and 2 tsp light soft brown sugar.
+- In a small bowl mix together the smoked paprika, paprika, ground cumin, mustard powder, ground coriander, and 2 teaspoon light soft brown sugar.

 Cooking the brisket